 - Red Blood Cells: Supply oxygen to the whole body.

-Following are the different situations and conditions where blood transfusion is needed.
+The following are the different situations and conditions where blood transfusion is needed:

 - During Pregnancy